CarlDownsOracle/oci-utility-job/readme.md

 This is a good article describing key [OCI concepts](https://blogs.oracle.com/developers/post/introduction-to-the-key-concepts-of-oracle-cloud-infrastructure).

+#### OCI Compartment

+OCI IAM is based on Compartments.
+This example assumes that all relevant resources are provisioned in a single non-root level compartment.

+We'll refer to it as **compartment X**.

 #### OKE Cluster

 You will need an OCI Container Engine (OKE) instance.